 Break a Sweat

 The study does note, however, that most of the participants were healthy, educated, and had access to preventative healthcare.
 But, much like the diet discussed above, there are numerous benefits to being physically active, and if one more happens to be memory retention, then that’s just icing on the cake!
 A study undertaken in 2013 explored the link between cardiovascular health and dementia.
 The results showed that participants in the highest percentile of fitness had a “lower hazard of all-cause dementia” than those in the lowest percentile.

 Research has shown that taking part in social events, interacting on a regular basis with other people, can help keep your brain on the right track.
 There was a study that looked at men and women over the age of 75.
 Those who were more involved in social activities had a lower risk of developing dementia.
 Like anything, a good balance of various factors will always yield the best result.
 The study also found that participants who combined social interaction with physical activity were even better off.
 Toss in a diet high in lean protein, fruits, and veggies, and you might find yourself tearing up the mental dance floor well into the triple digits of old age.

 The Final Takeaway

 Did you know medical cannabis could decrease your risk of developing dementia, or even slow its progression after it begins?
 There is evidence suggesting cannabis’ neuroprotective properties could reduce inflammation and the number of harmful toxins in the brain, both of which can cause or exacerbate dementia.
-If you want to try treating or preventing dementia or any other condition with medical cannabis, browse our extensive selection of cannabis seeds!
+If you want to try preventing dementia or any other condition with medical cannabis, browse our extensive selection of cannabis seeds!